LLNL/zfp/docs/source/faq.rst

 I have some 32-bit integer data.
 Can I compress it using |zfp|'s 32-bit integer support?

+A: Yes, this can safely be done in :ref:`reversible mode <mode-reversible>`.

+In other (lossy) modes, the answer depends.
-A: Maybe.  zfp compression of 32-bit and 64-bit integers requires that each integer *f* have magnitude \|\ *f*\ \| < 2\ :sup:`30` and
+|zfp| compression of 32-bit and 64-bit integers requires that each
+integer *f* have magnitude \|\ *f*\ \| < 2\ :sup:`30` and
 \|\ *f*\ \| < 2\ :sup:`62`, respectively.
 To handle signed integers that
 span the entire range |minus|\ 2\ :sup:`31` |leq| x < 2\ :sup:`31`, or